sudar/easy-retweet/readme.txt

-﻿=== Easy Retweet ===
+=== Easy Retweet ===
 Contributors: sudar
 Tags: posts, Twitter, tweet, Retweet
 Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 2.9
-Stable tag: 1.4.0
+Stable tag: 1.5

 Adds a Retweet button to your WordPress posts

 == Description ==

-Easy ReTweet is a WordPress Plugin, which let’s you add retweet or Tweet this buttons for your WordPress posts, together with the retweet count.
+Easy ReTweet is a WordPress Plugin, which let's you add retweet or Tweet this buttons for your WordPress posts, together with the retweet count.

 ###Usage###